Dorita Fairlie Bruce: Assessment

 The Dundee Courier called Bruce "a writer who makes girlhood real in a delightful way."
-Bruce was one of the Big Four of girls' school fiction, together with Angela Brazil, Elsie Oxenham, and Elinor Brent-Dye.
+Bruce was one of the Big Four of girls' school fiction, together with Angela Brazil, Elsie Oxenham, and Elinor Brent-Dyer.
 Auchmuty calls Bruce one of the Big Three, and excludes Angela Brazil.
 Auchmurty notes that all of the big three dedicated books to each other, and these authors were very successful commercially between the wars.

 Clare notes that the interest of Bruce's school stories "depends chiefly not on romantic settings or exciting incidents (although both occur) but on the interplay of characters and the resolution of personal dilemmas within the limits of a small, clearly defined community."
 Lofgren makes the same point, stating that "Bruce's school stories are more concentrated on the intrinsic themes offered by the (boarding) school as a small society of girls, than those by many other writers."